Turtle Candies

 If you unfamiliar with turtles- they are pecans, caramel drizzled over them, and the chocolate over that.
 You use 5 pecan halves to make the candies look like turtles in the end.
 So basically, adorable and scrumptious.

 Crunchy Pecans.
 Gooey caramel.
 Rich chocolate.
-This homemade chocolate turtles recipe is going to be a big hit for the holiday season!
+These homemade chocolate turtles is an easy dessert recipe that is going to be a big hit for the holiday season!

 Ingredients Needed